GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/01-examine-the-sample-project.md

 **Verticle**

-As you may have noticed, the code is structured in 3 verticles.
 As you may have noticed, the code is structured in 3 verticles, but what are these?
 Verticles is a way to structure Vert.x application code.
 It’s not mandatory, but it is quite convenient.
 A verticle is a chunk of code that is deployed on top of a Vert.x instance.
 A verticle has access to the instance of vertx on which it’s deployed, and can deploy other verticles.

-The `GeneratorConfigVerticle` generates the quotes for 3 fictional companies that are passed in the config `src/kubernetes/config.json`.
-It deploys a Verticle (`MarketDataVerticle`) per company that publishes the market data on the Vert.x Event Bus at a specific address.
-It also publishes this service in the service discovery so other components can find it at that addres.
-The `RestQuoteAPIVerticle` Verticle consumes this market-data and provides an HTTP endpint to access the company quotes.